thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

 * merge code from anki connect to make companion addon compatible with latest anki
 * switch to using more ankipandas than anki connect to gather information
 * package AnnA on pypi or as a standalone package
+* consider image occlusions of the same image as siblings

 * investigate using parallel processing of TF_IDF instead of _format_text using the .preprocess() method